makersacademy/rps-challenge/VVREADME.md

 	- Putting content "Please select rock, paper or scissors".
 	- Establishing web_helpers to make feature testing more efficient.
 	- Putting actual buttons with rock, paper or scissors.
-	- Creating player.rb (model) for the game code; testing #name.
-- 4 - Development of game code, connecting it with app.rb, implementation of the following:
+	- DRY'ing the code and removing certain erb's;
+	- Disabling most of the feature test, since the main feture test now is play_spec.rb.
-	- "can choose one option", "the game will choose a random option", "a winner will be declared".
+- 4 - Working on user story "the game will choose a random option":
+	-